 Stromberg et al (2006) IGF-1 receptor tyrosine kinase inhibition by the cyclolignan PPP induces G2/M-phase accumulation and apoptosis in multiple myeloma cells.
 Blood 107 669 PMID: 16166596

 Economou et al (2008) Inhibition of VEGF secretion and experimental choroidal neovascularization by picropodophyllin (PPP), an inhibitor of the insulin-like growth factor-1 receptor.
 Invest.Ophthalmol.Vis.Sci.
 49 2620 PMID: 18515591

 If you know of a relevant reference for Picropodophyllotoxin, please let us know.

 View Related Products by Product Action

-Keywords: Picropodophyllotoxin, supplier, Selective, IGF1R, inhibitors, inhibits, Receptors, Insulin-like, Receptor, Tyrosine, Kinases, RTKs, Picropodopyhllin, Picropodophyllin, Insulin, and, insulin-like, Receptors, Tocris Bioscience
+Keywords: Picropodophyllotoxin, supplier, Selective, IGF1R, inhibitors, inhibits, Receptors, Insulin-like, Receptor, Tyrosine, Kinases, RTKs, Picropodopyhllin, Picropodophyllin, Insulin, and, insulin-like, Receptors, Insulin, and, Insulin-like, Receptors, Insulin, and, insulin-like, Receptors, Tocris Bioscience

 2 Citations for Picropodophyllotoxin